meegpipe/meegpipe/tutorials/batman/abp_feat.md

 myPhysObj = import(physioset.import.matrix, rand(4, 1000));

 % Let' save the physioset to a disk file in .pseth/.pset format and let's keep
-% track of the file name.
+% track of the corresponding header (.pseth) file name. save(myPhysObj);
-save(myPhysObj);
 fileName = get_hdrfile(myPhysObj);